loayelzobeidy/Coffee-Backend/README.md

  *
  * A RESTful backend application built with Kotlin for managing coffee information.
  * Features JWT authentication and role-based authorization (User/Admin).
+ * Having two databases on the same application postgresql managing the coffee drinks, food & menus(joins). and Mongodb responsible for documents coffeeshop with address object, reviews
+ * etc.
  *
  * Provides endpoints for:
  *  - Retrieving coffee drinks